 What Is Modal Fabric?

-You may have seen the word "modal" listed as fiber content on clothing and linens labels.
-While the word may be new to shoppers looking for new pajamas, underwear and other clothes, modal is actually just a type of rayon fabric made from the fibers of the beech tree.
+In the last few years, the word "modal" has started to appear as the fiber content on clothing and linens labels.
+While the word may be new to shoppers looking for pajamas, underwear, and other clothes, modal is actually just a type of rayon fabric that is made specifically from the fibers of the beech tree.

-Modal is growing in popularity in the United States and can be found in activewear, underwear, shirts, towels, bed linens and bathrobes.
-The items may be made from 100% pure modal or from fabrics made by blending modal fibers and other fibers like cotton or spandex.
+Modal is growing in popularity in the United States and can be found in activewear, underwear, shirts, towels, bed linens, and bathrobes.
+The items may be made from 100 percent pure modal or from fabrics made by blending modal fibers and other fibers like cotton or spandex.

 How to Wash and Dry Modal Clothes and Linens

-You should avoid using full strength chlorine bleach because it can not only bleach out the color it will weaken the fiber.
+You should avoid using full strength chlorine bleach because it may not only bleach out the color; chlorine bleach will weaken modal fibers.
 Dilute solutions can be used for stain removal and whitening of white modal clothes.
-However, even dilute solutions will weaken fibers causing them to rip and wear out if used too often.
+However, even dilute solutions of chlorine bleach will weaken fibers causing them to rip and wear out if it is used too often.

-Instead, opt for an oxygen-based bleach like OxiClean, Clorox 2, Country Save Bleach or Purex 2 Color Safe Bleach.
-Mix a solution of the powdered oxygen bleach and water following the package directions and allow the stained modal garment to soak for several hours - at least two - to remove most types of stains and to whiten or brighten.
+Instead, opt for an oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite).
+Mix a solution of the powdered oxygen bleach and water following the package directions and allow the stained modal garment to soak for at least two hours or overnight to remove most types of stains and to whiten or brighten.